 On March 15, 1988, the International Campaign for Tibet was established to support the Tibetan people’s struggle for human rights and democratic freedoms.
 From a handful of dedicated individuals, ICT has grown into an international organization empowered by the vision of His Holiness the Dalai Lama.

 Running full out, barefoot and shirtless on hot, sticky streets, pieces of broken bottles, a yellow flash in sodium light, the crickets go quiet when we rush past, two pale ghosts on a rippling breeze.
 And then - we catch up.
 More fun at the OK corral.
 Out comes the mace, another, cut off at the knees.
 Payback is such a bitch.

 Walking home again, we ditched the weapons before the police arrived.
 For once, it's enjoyable talking to the cops.
 They like us, too - you can tell by the ribbing they give us for being barefoot, in just our skivvies, for that matter.
 We'd left in a hurry - the proper response, like it happens every day, or night in this case - just act like it's nothing at all.

-among shoots of bamboo -
+through a forest of bamboo -

-a brand new tattoo
+that brand new tattoo